papasavva/greeklish/README.md

 Greeklish, a combination of the words Greek and English is the Greek language written using the Latin alphabet.

-It is commonly use in texting to write faster and write grammar errors among Greeks.
+It is commonly use in texting to write faster and hide grammar mistakes among Greeks.
 ##Usage:
 ```js
 const gl = require('greeklish')